Emil M Friedman, PhD -

 & unnecessary change in bladder compound.

-Identified root causes of major polymer deficiencies and devised improvements.
+Identified root causes of major polymer deficiencies and

 Synthesized polymers to meet specific needs.
-Software development as needed.

-Polymer Science Dept, Univ of Mass (Roger S Porter) Post-doctoral research position, 1973-74
+Polymer Science Dept, Univ of Mass (Roger S Porter), Post-doctoral research position, 1973 - 74

-Regional Chair, MIT Educational Council ?-2005
+Regional Chair, MIT Educational Council ?

 Math tutor - supposedly “lost” students achieved A’s in 11th grade math.
 2004